 Gareth Jones is a fellow of ISCAST, and the Emeritus Professor of Anatomy in the University of Otago, Dunedin, New Zealand.
 For many years he was Head of the Department of Anatomy at Otago, following which he served as Deputy Vice-Chancellor (Academic), and then Director of the Bioethics Centre.
 The early part of his career was spent at University College London, followed by a number of years at the University of Western Australia.

 He continues with his writings at the interface of anatomy and ethics, and continues to strive to integrate his Christian conceptions with his commitments in biomedical science.
 He has covered a range of bioethical issues, e.g. reproductive technologies and ways of dealing with the dead human body.
 His 1984 book Brave New People was especially controversial, after which he reflected on ways of approaching controversial topics from a biblical perspective in his book Coping with Controversy.
+He has also recently published At the Margins: A Life in Biomedical Science, Faith, and Ethical Dilemmas (Resource Publications, Wipf and Stock, 2022).

 The well-worn debate of when, after fertilisation (conception) the developing human acquires the status of a person is set to take on new dimensions when fertilisation no longer requires an egg and sperm.
 This is a consequence of the advent of synthetic embryos that result from mixing induced pluripotent stem cells (derived from adult tissue) with chemicals capable of coaxing them to form spherical structures, iBlastoids.
 These resemble early human embryos that contain cell types related to all the founding cell lineages of the foetus and its supporting tissues.
 Whether such embryos are ever allowed to develop further remains to be seen—and will be dependent upon scientific expertise and political will.
 But should this scenario ever eventuate, will such artificial blastocysts have the status of human persons?